repomatic.github package

 Run a gh CLI command and return stdout.

 Token priority: REPOMATIC_PAT > GH_TOKEN > GITHUB_TOKEN.
 The gh CLI does not recognize REPOMATIC_PAT, so when set it is injected as GH_TOKEN.
-On 401 Bad Credentials the command is retried with GITHUB_TOKEN if available and different, letting CI jobs degrade gracefully to the standard Actions token instead of failing outright on a stale PAT.
+On a 401 from the primary token (Bad credentials` or Requires authentication`) the command is first retried with the **same** token after a short bounded back-off (see ``_TRANSIENT_AUTH_BACKOFF_SECONDS), absorbing transient GitHub auth flaps that resolve on their own.
+If 401s persist, the command is then retried with GITHUB_TOKEN if available and different, letting CI jobs degrade gracefully to the standard Actions token instead of failing outright on a stale PAT.
+When every retry path is exhausted, the raised RuntimeError carries a githubstatus.com annotation when an incident is active.

 Parameters: